Upgrade/downgrade considerations for PAN-OS 9.0.

 Overridestab, where you would configure these block and allow lists, no longer exists.
 Now, to configure exceptions to URL categories, you can create a custom URL category (

 Any URL Filtering overrides that you configured before upgrading to PAN-OS 9.0 are now converted to custom URL categories.
 Override priority also goes away, which means the firewall may not enforce the action you had specified for the override before the conversion.
+As a result of this change, the firewall determines a website’s URL category by evaluating custom URL categories, external dynamic lists (EDLs), predefined URL categories, in order of precedence (highest to lowest).

 Before upgrading to PAN-OS 9.0, initiate an audit of URLs contained in your custom category lists and URL filtering overrides and verify that there are no duplicate entries with conflicting actions.
 If this is not done prior to the upgrade, actions taken on URLs will be based on the most severe configured action among the duplicates.
 As a result, overrides with the allow action might be blocked after they are converted to custom URL categories.